AmpersandJS/ampersand/README.md

 - `formsfolder`: name for the 'forms' folder
 - `collectionfolder`: name for the collection folder - grouped with 'models' by default
 - `makecollection`: whether to create collection when making a model
-- `approot`: if called without the 'gen' build a new one, so we won't look for an application root. starts walking up folders looking for `package.json`.
+- `approot`: if called without the 'gen' command build a new one, so we won't look for an application root. starts walking up folders looking for `package.json`.
-- `f`: overwrite
-- `force`: overwrite, long form
 - `quotes`: options are 'single' or 'double'

 ### Sample JSON with default options